chrisureza/Flutter-User_Preferences/README.md

 # Flutter User Preferences

-These is a Flutter project that uses the shared preferences to store information to use across the app.
+This is a Flutter project that uses the shared preferences to store information to use across the app.
 It is setted at a settings page.

 A drawer is implemented in this app and it also implements a Singleton Pattern to use only one instance of the shared preferences.